HerrSchtevie/themoddingbordello/content/changelogs/VOV_changelog.md

   Examples: `4.2.0 → 4.2.1`, `5.1.0 → 5.1.1`
   Bug fixes, tuning, or minor adjustments. **Safe to update mid-save.**

+# VOV 2.2.1 (Updated - 09.05.2026)

+This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.
+The actual MO2 modlist is always the authoritative reference for modlist content.

+---

+## Additions

+NONE

+---

+## Updates

+NONE

+---

+## Removals

+Removed all traces of Creation Kit (again) to fix install errors

+---

+## Tweaks

+- Added/edited the following custom patches:
+   - `VOV - MCM Settings.esp`
+- Removed the following custom patches:
+   - NONE
+- Regenerated the following outputs:
+   - NONE

+---

 # VOV 2.2.0 (Updated - 09.05.2026)

 This is not a comprehensive list of all changes, but an overview of the more notable or interesting updates.